Spain (Country) EnglishDerived from

 see "sea" and

 Zeeland in many languages).
-It is also borne by the country of New Zealand in the southern Pacific, which was named by the Dutch in the 17th century.
+It is also borne by the country of New Zealand in the South Pacific, which was named by the Dutch in the 17th century.

-Zimbabwe (Country & Settlement) Southern African, Shona, Ndebele, English, French, Italian, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, Polish, Czech, Slovak, Hungarian, RomanianFrom the Shona language, possibly from
+Zimbabwe (Country & Settlement) Shona, Ndebele, English, French, Italian, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, Polish, Czech, Slovak, Hungarian, RomanianFrom the Shona language, possibly from

 dzimba "houses" and